Categories: Patient Education

 Why You May Not Be A Candidate For An Implant

-Dental implants are permanent and stable way to replace a lost tooth.
+Dental implants are a permanent and stable way to replace a lost tooth.
 Although the procedure is complex and invasive, it is as if you’ve never lost a tooth.
 An implant requires the surgical “implant” of a titanium post into your jawbone.
 The post then osseointegrates with the bone becoming one.
 This provides a base as stable as the original tooth root.
 The base is then topped with a crown that is usually fabricated from porcelain because the color and translucency of the material mimics natural teeth.
 If you are considering such treatment, there are reasons you may not be a candidate for an implant.

 Jaw Bone Loss